-COMPLETION REQUIREMENTS FOR THE CERTIFICATE PROGRAM
+COMPLETION REQUIREMENTS FOR THE CERTIFICATE AND BACHELOR PROGRAMS

-A student must meet certain minimum requirements to be granted a Certificate in Ministry and Theological Studies from Spirit & Life Seminary.
+A student must meet certain minimum requirements to be granted the Bachelor or Certificate in Ministry and Theological Studies from Spirit & Life Seminary.
 The following minimum requirements must be met:

 - 1. Satisfactorily complete the specified curriculum as specified in the catalog. - 2.
-Satisfactorily complete a minimum total hours of certificate level courses which is 66 credit hours for a certificate. - 3.
+Satisfactorily complete a minimum total hours from courses which is 66 credit hours for the certificate and 120 credit hours for the bachelor's (including the transfer credit hours). - 3.
 Have a minimum cumulative grade point average of 2.0 for courses taken through Spirit & Life Seminary. - 4.
 Have fulfilled all financial obligations owed to Spirit & Life Seminary.